Nesmaz/ZipCode_Information_App/README.md

 ## Features

 - Search for zip codes and retrieve information
-- Display details such as city, state, county, and timezone
+- Display details such as city, state, and county
 - User-friendly interface with a clean and modern design

 ## Technologies Used